unumotors/node-observability/README.md

 - This automatically adds the correct liveness/readiness checks
 - Installs shutdown handlers and Sentry error handlers
-- Adds middleware that parses Jaeger propagation tracing headers and adds a "trace_id" tag to Sentry errors.
-Also exposes `req.traceId` to all middlewares coming after.
+- Adds middleware that adds a "trace_id" tag to Sentry errors containing the current root trace id.

 Can be called multiple times with different servers.